Sue: Has Johnny Byrne written for Doctor Who before?

 Me: The Black Guardian isn’t a Time Lord.

 Sue: Right.
 Yes.
 I knew that.
 Is it Romana?

 Me: Okay, that’s enough.
 You’ll find out tomorrow.

 Sue: The tension is killing me.

-The Doctor is trapped in the Matrix, taunted by an enemy he doesn’t recognise.
+The Doctor is trapped inside the Matrix and taunted by an enemy he doesn’t recognise.